A COMMUNITY-FUNDED PLAN FOR OUR SCHOOLS

 The community task force worked hard to create a proposed referendum that aligns with the priorities of our community, provides the best value for our residents, and will allow us to deliver the high-quality learning environment needed for our students.

-If approved on Tuesday, November 4, the proposed referendum would result in a tax increase of $15/month for the owner of an average-value home in the Princeton Public School district (approx. $350,000).
-The tax increase will begin in 2026 and the additional revenue will go directly to the proposed projects.
+If approved on Tuesday, May 12, the proposed plan would result in a tax increase of $14/month for the owner of an average-value home in the Princeton Public School district (approx. $350,000).
+The tax increase will begin in 2027 and the additional revenue will go directly to the proposed projects.

 Your tax impact is dependent upon the value of your property.
 You can instantly determine the projected tax impact of the referendum on your property using our referendum tax calculator.